 As with any other company, the directors of Manna Community CIC occupy an important position of trust and general company law imposes on them a range of duties to the company and other responsibilities.
 The directors are also responsible for ensuring that the company meets its statutory and other obligations.
 The current Directors and Advisors of Manna Community CIC are as follows:

 Manna Community CIC Leadership Team (Board of Directors)

 Manna Community CIC Non-Executive Directors (Board of Advisors)

 Diocese of Sheffield

 Professor of Psychosocial Psychiatry (Mental Health & Wellbeing)

 The Board of Advisors are independent and contribute to the development of vision and strategy.

 Formed on 1st May 2014, Manna Community CIC is all about supporting people on life’s journey.
 Our vision is to create opportunities in and around the Doncaster area, that can act as a context for meeting the broad range of physical, intellectual, emotional, social, and spiritual needs within local communities.

-Manna Community CIC has also adopted the Minster Quarter of Central Doncaster as a strategic project, to explore how we can best support and develop community transformation across our city.
+Manna Community CIC is passionate about exploring how we can best support and develop community transformation across our city.
 We have established a clear structure for both our governance and the involvement of our stakeholders.

 Manna Community CIC Articles of Association contain detailed governance requirements, however, compliance with the regulatory codes, (suitably adapted to Manna Community CIC particular circumstances) is also seen as good practice; For example, the appointment of independent non-executive directors, a professional services & support team, internal and external review committees and the clarity of roles such as Chief Executive and Managing Director, all contribute to the transparency of Manna Community CIC and improved stakeholder confidence.